 |Back to Visas and Citizenship||English I 中文|

 The following Frequently Asked Questions provides further details about the Work and Holiday Arrangement with China.
-There are a range of details relating to the process for lodgement and timing for applications which are still under development.

 This website will be updated as new information becomes available so you may wish to check back regularly.